My Great Grandmother’s Extremely Alcoholic Eggnog Recipe

 Best of all, this vehicle for alcohol tastes sort of like a cream-filled donut.
-It might put you off when you realize you’re drinking eggs, but consider that this recipe is only a teaspoon of vanilla and a cup of flour away from a pastry.
+It might put you off when you realize you’re drinking eggs, but consider that this recipe is only a a cup of flour away from a pastry.
 Plus, every third delicious cocktail mixed in the city these days includes egg whites for a nice frothy topper.
 Even if you or your guests don’t consider themselves “eggnog people,” give them a sip and they will be converts.

 Just a few things to note about this recipe:

-1. It is important you get free-range, organic eggs, from the farmer’s market if possible, because this is a recipe made with raw eggs.
-(Though, we’ve never had an issue in all our year’s of making this recipe, because the alcohol zaps any bacteria that could be in the raw eggs, and salmonella is actually quite rare in any case.
-But from a taste and environmental standpoint, I personally feel much better knowing my eggs came from a nearby farm, owned by the nice Amish farmer I hand my money too at the farmer’s market, instead of a large operation with hens penned into tiny, dirty cages.
+1. I recommend you get free-range, organic eggs, from the farmer’s market if possible.
+We’ve never had an issue in all family’s years of making this recipe, because the alcohol zaps any bacteria that could be in the raw eggs, and salmonella is actually quite rare in any case.
+But from a taste and environmental standpoint, I personally feel much better knowing my eggs came from a nearby farm instead of a large operation with hens penned into tiny, dirty cages.
 It also will just taste better with those rich, deep yellow yolks.

 Preparation time: 15 minutes active, four hours total, with option to let stand overnight.
 Makes two pitchers.

 12 eggs, separated.
 (Store egg whites in fridge.)